cetome/sausage/README.md

 	- No opinion

 - **Service Level Agreement**: define the level of service provided day-to-day and in the event of a major global incident
 	- Top priority
 	- Acknowledged within 4 hours
 	- Acknowledged within 24 hours
 	- Acknowledged within 48 hours
 	- Best effort

 - **Structure of the SOC**: define the way the SOC operates, with a hierarchical or flat organization.
 This will be used to assess the SOC.
-    choices:
 	- SOC manager and analysts (one person = one role)
 	- Several levels of analysts (L1 analysts can escalate to L2 analysts)
 	- Flat organization (managers do analysis)

 ### Integration with your organisation
 - **Integration with your processes**: integration with your organisation existing processes for business continuity, reporting lines, out of hour support, etc. For example, can the SOC react directly or must contact someone internally?
-choices:
+	- Can react directly for all incidents
+	- Can react directly for specific incidents or incidents above threshold
+	- Must contact CLIENT for specific incidents or incidents above threshold
 	- Must contact CLIENT for all events
-    - Must contact CLIENT for specific incidents or incidents above threshold
-    - Can react directly for specific incidents or incidents above threshold
-    - Can react directly for all incidents

 - **Alerts and priorities**: define the rules to contact your organisation depending on the level of alert and priorities, including handling of important issues out-of-hour.
 	- Alerts and priorities are defined by the SOC
 	- Alerts and priorities defined by your organisation and the SOC must comply with them
 	- Alerts and priorities defined together between your organisation and the SOC

-- **Communication channels**: define internal and external communication channels to manage alerts and contact the relevant stakeholders
+- **Communication channels**: define internal and external communication channels to manage alerts and contact the relevant stakeholders.
-choices:
 	- Use of your ticketing system
 	- Use of the telephone
 	- Use of email
 	- Use of a system in-house to the SOC
 	- Other system of communication (Slack, Teams, Whatsapp, etc)

 ### Business relationships
 - **Use of your data**: is your data collected by the SOC reintegrated and reused for other stakeholders, for example to provide Threat Intelligence services to their other clients?
+	- Yes
+	- Only for some data
 	- No
-	- Only for some data
-	- Yes
 	- No opinion

 - **External relationship**: the SOC can have working relationships with other SOCs or CERTs to address specific incidents for example.
+	- Yes
+	- Only for some services (precise which ones)
 	- No
-	- Only for some services (precise which ones)
-	- Yes
 	- No opinion

-## Staffing and Skills:
+## Staffing and Skills
 A SOC must have enough people with the right skillset to provide their services on the agreed scope.
 Use this section to analyse the answers of your SOC providers.